cardosoribeiro/emo/readme.md

 # EMO

-Emo a is Python Flask REST API to Artificial Intelligence services.
+Emo is a Flask REST API to Artificial Intelligence services.